adnguyen/Notebooks_and_Protocols/2017_notebook.md

 ### Page 131:  2017-11-21.
 Figured out code to subset out a dataframe based on a  time interval

+This'll be useful for parsing out individual behavioral count data (from trikinetics rigs) based on monitor, position in monitor, then date+time.

 ```R
 #specify time interval: